drmad/tmux-git/README.md

 ## Installation

-Clone this project in your home directory, renaming the folder with a starting dot for hiding it:
+Clone this project in your home directory, renaming the folder with a preceding dot for hiding it:

     git clone git://github.com/drmad/tmux-git.git ~/.tmux-git

-Then, execute this line to add the script in the Bash initialization file:
+Then, execute this line in a shell to add the script in the Bash initialization file (usually `.bashrc`, replace if needed):

-    echo ". ~/.tmux-git/tmux-git.sh" >> ~/.bashrc
+    echo "if [[ \$TMUX ]]; then source ~/.tmux-git/tmux-git.sh; fi" >> ~/.bashrc

 Run `tmux`, `cd` to a Git repo, and enjoy :)

 ## Hacking

-**Update:** The script is pretty simple.
-At the top, there are a few variables (and a function) for configuring the script behavior:
+The script is pretty simple.
+At the top of the file `tmux-git.sh`, there are a few variables (and a function) for configuring its behavior:

 * `TMUX_STATUS_LOCATION`: Position of the status on Tmux bar: `left` or `right`
 * `TMUX_OUTREPO_STATUS`: Tmux status for when you're out of a repo.
+Set by default to your pre-existing status line.
 * `TMUX_STATUS_DEFINITION()`: This function sets the `TMUX_STATUS` variable, which
-  is shown in the Tmux bar.
+  is shown in the `tmux` bar.

 ## En español